Table of contents

 That’s where customer support integration comes in, letting you tag specific customer conversations as potential leads in your CRM.

 How to do it?
-Use software like LiveChat or Intercom to automate the process of tagging customer conversations triggering deal creation in your CRM.
+Use software like LiveChat or Intercom to automate the process of tagging customer conversations triggering deal creation in your CRM integration.

 Alternatively, you can use a built-in Pipedrive Leadbooster bot solution pre-qualifying leads browsing through your website and creating CRM deals accordingly.

-Once you have your Pipedrive set up with your data imported into the system (data import) and your lead sources connected (CRM integrated with the website, mailing campaigns, customer service process) you’d now like to monitor how the leads progress through your sales process and how they respond to your campaigns.
+Once you have your Pipedrive set up with your data imported into the system (data import) and your lead sources connected (CRM integration done on the website, mailing campaigns, customer service process) you’d now like to monitor how the leads progress through your sales process and how they respond to your campaigns.

 Apart from making sure you’re able to monitor the progress of your sales process through proper sales pipeline configuration, you should integrate your Pipedrive system with proper lead activity solutions: